A Simple Construction of Recursion Operators for Multidimensional Dispersionless Integrable Systems: Recursion operators from Lax pairs

-It is important to stress that the Lax representation with the operators $\mathcal{L}_{i}$ employed in the above construction does not have to be the {\em original} Lax representation of our system.
-In general, we should {\em custom tailor} the operators $\mathcal{L}_{1,2}$ constituting the Lax pair for the construction in question, so that the solutions of the associated linear problem (\ref{Lax0}) are symmetries, i.e., satisfy the linearized version of our system.\looseness=-1
+It is important to stress that the Lax pair with the operators $\mathcal{L}_{i}$ employed in the above construction does not have to be the {\em original} Lax pair of our system (\ref{sys}).
+In general, we should {\em custom tailor} the operators $\mathcal{L}_{1,2}$ constituting the Lax pair for the construction in question, so that the solutions of the associated linear problem (\ref{Lax0}) are (in general nonlocal) symmetries, i.e., satisfy the linearized version of our system.

-The natural building blocks for these $\mathcal{L}_i$ are the original Lax operators $\mathscr{X}_i$, their formal adjoints $\mathscr{X}_i^\dagger$, and the operators $\mathrm{ad}_{\mathscr{X}_i}=[\mathscr{X}_i,\cdot]$, but in general one has to twist them, cf.\ e.g.\ Example 4 below.
+The natural building blocks for these $\mathcal{L}_i$ are the original Lax operators $\mathscr{X}_i$, their formal adjoints $\mathscr{X}_i^\dagger$, and the operators $\mathrm{ad}_{\mathscr{X}_i}=[\mathscr{X}_i,\cdot]$, but in general one has to twist them, cf.\ e.g.\ Example 4 below.\looseness=-1